††††† RELATES TO: KRS 216A.070(1)(a), 216A.080(1)(a), (b), (c), (d), (e)

 ††††† a.
 Two (2) years before filing an application for licensure or reinstatement; or

 ††††† b.
-Six (6) months after filing an application for licensure or reinstatement; and
+One (1) year after filing an application for licensure or reinstatement; and

 ††††† (3)(a) Except as provided in paragraph (b) and (c) of this subsection, have six (6) months of continuous management experience, or, if part-time, not less than 1,000 hours within a twenty-four (24) month period, with that experience to be completed in a long-term care facility.
-This experience shall be completed within two (2) years of the date of application.
+This experience shall be completed no more than two (2) years in advance of the date of application or within one (1) year after the filing of the application.
 The management experience shall include evidence of responsibility for:

 ††††† 1.
 Personnel management;